seantrott/seantrott.github.io/_posts/2019-9-3-embeddings.md

 layout: post
 title: Word embeddings, pt.
 1
 ---

-The primary goal of this post is to summarize several recent papers exploring what [BERT](https://github.com/google-research/bert), a contextualized word embedding model, can and can't do.

-Below, I'll briefly introduce the problem of representing "meaning" of words in the first place, and describe what word embeddings are.
-If you're already familiar with both of these concepts, feel free to skip to the section on BERT.

 # Introduction: a word by any other name?

 A central problem in Natural Language Processing (NLP) is how to represent the meaning of words.